-For example, the New England Association of Schools and colleges–the accrediting agency responsible for schools in New England--has 11 standards colleges must follow:
+For example, the New England Commission of Higher Education-the accrediting agency responsible for schools in New England--has 11 standards colleges must follow:

 Online accredited degree programs can receive several types of accreditations, generally professional, national, and regional.
 The concepts defining the types are similar-a set of standards meant to assess the quality of a school based on common criteria-but there are differences in how those standards are assessed, or the rigor with which schools are held to them.